 While a journal has two, of which one matches the exact definition of a diary.

 So this is a big one.
-It means that a diary is always a synonym for a journal, but a journal does not necessarily share the same meaning with a diary.
+It means that a diary is always a synonym for a journal, but a journal does not necessarily share the same meaning as a diary.
 A journal can also be a newspaper or magazine that deals with a particular subject or professional activity.

 I bet you can think of a couple of "journals" which aren't necessarily "diaries" as well.